 Good change management relies on clear and helpful communication about the upcoming changes.
-To smooth the path of your Office 365 or Intune or Dynamics 365 deployment, your rollout communication plan should include four areas.
+To smooth the path of your Microsoft 365 or Intune or Dynamics 365 deployment, your rollout communication plan should include four areas.

 - What information is to be communicated

 - The delivery method used for the communications

 - The timeline for communications

 What needs to be communicated? #

 Determining what information needs to be communicated depends on when you are communicating in the service rollout process.
 You might decide to communicate in waves to your organizational groups and users, starting with a service rollout kickoff, followed by pre-enrollment, and follow up with post-enrollment.
 Let's discuss the type of information that could be communicated in each wave.

 Broad communications that introduce the project itself.
 It should answer questions like what is service being deployed, why the organization is adopting it (benefits to the organization and users), and provide a high-level plan of the deployment and rollout.